When assumptions become decisions

 There is often a wide gap between market potential and a genuine opportunity to enter the market.

-We analyse market structure, relevant competitors, barriers to entry, pricing logic, the partner landscape and reliable demand signals.
+Market structure, competition, barriers to entry, pricing logic, partner ecosystems and real demand signals.

-You gain a sound basis for a go/no-go decision rather than expanding on a hunch.
+You gain a robust go/no-go basis rather than expanding on a hunch.

 Case Study 3